sebastianpod/FANUC-TechPlay/Panopticon 1.0/README.txt

 - **FANUC RoboGuide Setup**:
   - Ensure you have RoboGuide ver.
 9 rev. ZH (or a compatible version) installed
   - You can either load the provided .rgx cell file directly or configure your aplication manually using the TP and KAREL programs available in the repository
+  - If configuring manually, your User Frame must be built using the FANUC calibration grid (available in RoboGuide) with the 4-point method according to best practices for creating UF with the 4-point method

 - **Verify Paths**:
   - Crucially, check and adjust all file paths: